 Look for more props to go up in Las Vegas between now and tip-off, and for more sharp action to hit the board if public money drives the lines of -7 and 226.5 any higher.
 Jimmy alerted Gill that “smarts” are waiting for better numbers for their traditional “dog and Under” postseason preferences.

 College Football: Games of the Year are up!

 We hope you caught Monday’s announcement of the “Game of the Year” lines that are now available at the South Point.
-If you missed “My Guys in the Desert” with Brent Musburger, Ron Flatter, and the VSiN oddsmaker brain trust, you can see the replay here.
-A complete listing of the openers is available in this article by Matt Youmans.
+If you missed “My Guys in the Desert” with Brent Musburger, Ron Flatter, and the VSiN oddsmaker brain trust, you can see the replay here

 We talked yesterday about the ability for handicappers to begin the process of building “market” Power Ratings based on these numbers.
 We’ll let “the smarts” make some investments before doing that formally on these pages.
 Some quick notes for you:

 - South Point sports book director Chris Andrews has Ohio State as his top power-rated team.
 The full composite of the market may ultimately disagree with that.
 There was an early move against the Buckeyes when their opener of -8 over Oklahoma was bet down to 7.
 Vinny Magliulo mentioned that he has Alabama as his top power-rated team.
 Cold hard cash will be voting soon!